Dr. Nina Bednarsek

 Areas of Expertise

-Nina Bednarsek is a scientist studying the impact of multiple stressors on pelagic zooplankton.
+Nina Bednarsek is a senior scientist studying the impact of multiple stressors on pelagic zooplankton.
 She specializes in ocean acidification and the impacts on pelagic calcifiers known as pteropods.
 Her present research efforts focus on determining biological thresholds for a variety of organisms exposed to the combined effect of ocean acidification and hypoxia in the Southern California Bight, as well as along the entire U.S. West Coast, up to the Arctic.

 Senior Research Scientist, Alfred-Wegener-Institut, Germany.
 2016- 2017